Eigenvalue ratios of nonnegatively curved graphs

 This modification covers the case of normalized Laplacians on regular graphs.
 In particular, if both $(G_1, \mu_1)$ and $(G_2, \mu_2)$ satisfy $CD(0, \infty)$, then $(G_1\times G_2, \mu_{12})$ also satisfies $CD(0,\infty)$. \end{remark}

-\begin{remark} The estimates of the CD-inequality in Theorem \ref{thm:CartesianProduct} (in fact also (\ref{eq:CartesianGeneral})) are tight at least for the Cartesian product of a graph $G$ with itself.
-That is, if $G$ satisfies $CD(K, n)$ precisely (i.e., the given $n$, $K$ in combination are largest possible), then the CD-inequality in Theorem \ref{thm:CartesianProduct} (or in (\ref{eq:CartesianGeneral})) is optimal for $G\times G$.
+\begin{remark} The estimates of the CD-inequality in Theorem \ref{thm:CartesianProductIntroduction} (in fact also (\ref{eq:CartesianGeneral})) are tight at least for the Cartesian product of a graph $G$ with itself.
+That is, if $G$ satisfies $CD(K, n)$ precisely (i.e., for given dimension $n$, $K$ is chosen largest possible), then the CD-inequality in Theorem \ref{thm:CartesianProductIntroduction} (or in (\ref{eq:CartesianGeneral})) is optimal for $G\times G$.
 This can be seen as follows.
 First note that this tightness depends on that of (\ref{eq:halflemm1}), (\ref{eq:halflemm2}) and (\ref{eq:dimensionestiamte}).
 By assumption, there exists a function $f$ on the graph $G$ and a vertex $x$ of the graph such that